containerbuildsystem/osbs-client/docs/build_process.md

 If this is not specified, value of `pulp_registry_name` is used.

-pulp sync command (the way to get image from distribution to pulp) is requested when `v2` is in `registry_api_versions`.

 ### About v1 builds

-OSBS no longer supports parallel v1 and v2 builds.
+OSBS no longer supports v1 builds.

 ## OSBS Repo Configuration File